Finding and Evaluating Research Materials

 o Tip: This information is located on the back of the title page.

 Articles are found in periodical publications, issued on a regular or "periodic" basis (daily, weekly, monthly, or quarterly).
 These include newspapers, popular magazines, and academic or scholarly journals.
-Scholarly articles are usually the most appropriate source of information for research papers.
+Scholarly articles are usually the most appropriate source of information for academic research.

 Searching for Articles